 The libraries possess computers with internet connections for the university community.
 WiFi access is also available for your electronic equipment; request information about the wireless connections at the loan desk in each library.

 The UMH libraries’ hours of operations are the following:

 The hours of operations of the UMH libraries may vary when class is not in session and during holiday periods as well; consult these on the library website.
 The UMH also has study halls available for students throughout the entire academic course.
 During examination periods, the UMH provides 24-hour study halls.
 The timetables and availability of these halls are announced via the online personal access to all UMH students.

 The UMH offers a large variety of sports to participate in, as well as sporting installations, training courses, and open-air activities you can sign up for during your stay.
-The Secretary of University Extension – Sports located on the Elche Campus can inform you of all the possibilities.
+The Office of Healthy Campus and Sports, located in el Elche Campus, informs of many possibilities on the blog.

 Most of the sporting installations at the UMH are located on the Elche Campus.
 It has paddle tennis courts, a pool, multi-sport courts, and a golf course.
 At the UMH Sport Pavilion, there are multi-disciplinary rooms where you can practice dance, wrestling, spinning, fitness, aerobics, boxing, gymnastics, Pilates, or have a cardiovascular workout to help keep fit.
 The Orihuela Campus also has paddle tennis courts, a rugby pitch, and multi-sport courts.